 Most of the new golf cars are much easier to put your seat cover onto: all you need to do is lift the seat up at the back and tuck the cover in!
 I didn’t put the ties on the last covers I made because of that, but ties are an easy addition.

-Find the time and make someone happy this holiday season with a golf car seat cover.
+Find the time and make someone happy this year with a golf car seat cover.